Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - __Filled__ with faces dead and gone.
 Filled with friends gone now forever.

 - "It was four o'clock in the morning then, and if we'd __of__ raised the blinds we'd of seen daylight" of == have. we would have raised
+- He's quite a character around New York - a __denizen__ of Broadway.

+- It never __occurred to me__ that one man could start to play with the faith of fifty million people--with the __single-mindedness__ of burglar __blowing a safe__.

+- They shook hands briefly, and a __strained__, unfamiliar look of embarrassment came over Gatsby's face.

+- "How've you been, anyhow?" __demanded Tom of me__.
+"How'd you happen to come up this far to eat?"